A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 - Early Abstract Expressionism Influenced Minimalism Art – The early abstract movement was an important influence on the ideas and techniques that formed Minimalism art.

-- Rejected Much Abstract Expressionism – Minimalism art rejected most of the Abstract Expressionism art; minimalism wanted to obliterate expression from art.
+- Rejected Much Abstract Expressionism – Minimalism art rejected most of Abstract Expressionism art; minimalism wanted to obliterate expression from art.

 Robert Morris, the Minimalism artist, said this about Minimalism art: